seek-oss/braid-design-system/.changeset/weak-paws-help.md

 **PasswordField:** Ensure disabled is handled correctly

-Fixes a bug where the **disabled** prop was not being honoured, it was hiding the visibility toggle but leaving the field enabled.
+Fixes a bug where the **disabled** prop was hiding the visibility toggle but leaving the field enabled.